dianavile/reactstrap/README.md

 # reactstrap
-React Layout cdwith create-react-app and reactstrap
+React Layout with create-react-app and reactstrap

 # Installation
 - React project created with: